Syrian military, Kurdish-led forces announce new truce after guards leave camp housing IS families

 In response to a journalist's question regarding whether the SDF had requested help from Israel - which previously intervened in clashes between government forces and groups from the Druze religious minority last year - Ahmad said “certain figures” from Israel had communicated with the SDF.
 She added that the SDF is ready to accept support from any source available.

+A statement from al-Sharaa’s office said government forces will not enter Kurdish-majority areas until plans are agreed upon for their “peaceful integration” and that Kurdish villages will be patrolled by “local security forces drawn from the residents of the area.”

+It said Abdi will put forward nominees from the SDF for the posts of deputy defense minister, governor of al-Hassakeh province, representatives in the parliament, and for other positions in Syrian state institutions.

-SDF officials have expressed disappointment at the failure of the U.S. to intervene on their behalf.
+SDF officials have expressed disappointment that the U.S. did not intervene on their behalf.
 The group was long the main U.S. partner in Syria in the fight against IS, but that has changed as the Trump administration has developed closer ties with al-Sharaa's government.

 U.S. envoy to Syria Tom Barrack in a statement Tuesday urged the SDF to move forward with integration into the new Syrian government and army and appeared to warn the Kurdish-led force that no help would be coming from Washington if it continued fighting.

-“The original purpose of the SDF as the primary anti-ISIS force on the ground has largely expired, as Damascus is now both willing and positioned to take over security responsibilities, including control of ISIS detention facilities and camps,” he said in a statement.
-“Recent developments show the US actively facilitating this transition, rather than prolonging a separate SDF role."
+He said SDF's role as the primary anti-IS force "has largely expired, as Damascus is now both willing and positioned to take over security responsibilities” and that “recent developments show the US actively facilitating this transition, rather than prolonging a separate SDF role."

 Earlier this month, clashes broke out in the city of Aleppo, followed by the government offensive that seized control of Deir el-Zour and Raqqa provinces, critical areas under the SDF that include oil and gas fields, river dams along the Euphrates and border crossings.

-Al-Sharaa postponed a planned trip to Germany on Tuesday amid the ongoing tensions in northeast Syria.
+Al-Sharaa postponed a planned trip to Germany Tuesday amid the ongoing tensions.

 ———